DTN (company): Telvent and Schneider (2008–2016)

 In June 2014 DTN acquired RevCo, a St. Louis-based agricultural data management business.

 TBG and recent growth (2017–)

 In 2016 Schneider put DTN up for sale after a strategic review found that it wasn't essential to the company.
-Several firms were interested in purchasing DTN (including London-based Euromoney Institutional Investor), but it was Zurich-based private investment holding TBG that ultimately purchased DTN and in April 2017 completed its acquisition of the company for $900M.
+Several firms were interested in purchasing DTN (including London-based Euromoney Institutional Investor), but it was Zürich-based private investment holding TBG that ultimately purchased DTN and in April 2017 completed its acquisition of the company for $900M.

 Since its purchase by TBG, DTN has acquired several smaller corporations or systems: